 You are probably thinking of creating a book website, but here I am going to tell you why you need to start an author blog instead.
 You will use this author blog when you upload new books, ‘social share’ your articles, and put your ‘media mentions’ or ‘media kit’ page together.
+A summary of this page will be provided down the bottom.

 Rolling with the times, your brand will grow and change.
 If you set up a ‘book’ domain and website, unless you have some expert support, you may not have enough time to justify this approach.
 Websites take time and work to establish and rank effectively, and book launch promotions are time limited.